-The Gravelotte project provides Magnum with a medium term production opportunity in a niche commodity such as emeralds where demand is growing.
+The Gravelotte project provides Magnum with a medium term production opportunity in the niche commodity of emeralds where demand is growing.

 The project offers established infrastructure, existing and accessible open cuts together with extensive low grade dumps, a large (albeit incomplete) historic data base, a nearby and available work force, local on-site technical expertise and a nearby township that can serve as a supply centre.